pippinbarr/cart253/topics/variables/introducing-javascript-objects.md

 ### Declaring and assigning a JavaScript Object

-If we were to change our *sun* variables into a JavaScript object we could do this:
+If we were to change our multiple *sun* variables into one JavaScript object we could do this:

 ```javascript
 let sun = {